VagiaXev/MySQL-Hospital/README.md

 In this project, I executed a number of questions for an online database which included hospital data.

-I also added screenshots of the database schema so that both relations among the tables and data types per table will be known.
+I also added a screenshot of the database schema so that both relations among the tables and data types per table will be known.

 For my analysis, I used MySQL Workbench.